Why are your planners 17 months?

 - Dimensions of large size are 7″ x 9″; dimensions of small size are 5″ x 7″.

 - myAgenda does not mention the word “kids” anywhere in the book.

 - momAgenda has colored pages (blue, pink, and purple), while myAgenda has ivory pages.

 - the momAgenda weekly layout includes a “dinner” planning line, while the myAgenda does not.

 - myAgenda covers are metallic, momAgenda covers are not (exception is the animal prints, none of which are metallic).

 This is the trickiest question of all!
 Here are a few thoughts:

-- If you want a planner that’s portable try one of our Desktops or Minis.
+- If you want a planner that’s portable, try one of our Desktops, Spiral Desktops, or the myAgenda Mini.

 - If you are going to leave your planner at home try the Personal Portfolio or the Home Office Edition.

-- If you want something that will last longer than 17 months, try the Personal Portfolio (you will just need to buy refills each year after that) or the Refillable Folio with Spiral (you will just need to buy a new spiral each year after that).
+- If you want something that will last longer than 17 months, try the Personal Portfolio (you will just need a new Calendar Refill each year after that) or the Refillable Folio Cover with Spiral (you will just need a new Spiral each year after that).

 - If you are looking for a bargain buy the momAgenda or myAgenda Spiral, which has most of the same features as the Desktop versions with a lower price.

 I switch planners every year so that I can really experience each product and learn what the pros and cons are.
 In the past, I have used the momAgenda Desktop, the myAgenda Desktop, the Home Office Edition, the Refillable Folio Cover with Spiral refill, and the Personal Portfolio.